pikatchu/closedsource/book/0900-job_circle.md

 The inquisitors obeyed without hesitation.
 Rough hands grabbed Sebastian and Jasmina, forcing them to their knees.
 The Rector and the other prisoners were quickly subdued, their makeshift disguises now useless.

-Leo clenched his fists, his breath shallow.
-He could feel the weight of Master Vulcan’s presence pressing down on him like a crushing force.
+Leo could feel the weight of Master Vulcan’s presence pressing down on him like a crushing force.

 “You really thought your little stunt was going to work?”
 Master Vulcan mused, almost amused.
 “I have been waiting for you, you know.”